parceh/parceh.github.io/_posts/2022-08-16-Podcasts: Your best friend  when busy.md

-If you, like me, love to stay informed about international news and find Twitter a bit too much (for your mental health), then you might want to listen to some of these podcasts:
+If you, like me, love to stay informed about international news and find Twitter a little bit too much (for your mental health), then you might want to listen to some of these podcasts:

-- **Pods Save the world**: Excellent podcast about US foreign policy.
-Tom Vietor and Ben Rhodes are hilarious.
+- **Pod Save the world**: Excellent podcast about US foreign policy.
+Tommy Vietor and Ben Rhodes are hilarious.

 - **The Daily from the New York Times**: Who doesn't listen to the Daily?
-30-minute story with a relevant topic of the week.
+30-minute story with a new relevant topic every morning.

-- **Global News Podcast**: Great summary of news and one of the few podcasts that frequently feature news from Africa and Asia.
+- **Global News Podcast - From BBC**: Great summary of news and one of the few podcasts that frequently feature news from Africa and Asia.

-- **The Ezra Klein Show**: In-depth interviews about a hot topic.
+- **The Ezra Klein Show**: In-depth interviews about a hot topics.
 Also from The New York Times.

-- **EU Confidential - Politico**: weekly 30 minutes podcast with Europe News.
+- **EU Confidential - Politico**: weekly 30-minute podcast with Europe news.

 - **Today Explained**: Eclectic variety of topics to detangle in 30 minutes.